ovh/docs/pages/platform/public-cloud/first_steps_with_public_cloud_instance/guide.en-gb.md

 ---
 title: 'Getting started with a Public Cloud Instance'
 slug: get-started-with-a-public-cloud-instance
-excerpt: 'Find out how to get started with a Public Cloud Instance'
+excerpt: 'Find out how to get started with an OVHcloud Public Cloud Instance'
 section: 'Quick start'
 ---